-Then we calculate the mean speedup or geometric mean speedup for all target kernels.
+Then we calculate the geometric mean speedup for all target kernels.

 \textbf{MoE on various granularities in a single model.} In the experiments section in the main paper, we conduct an experiment of applying MoE on various granularities in a single model (Table~\ref{table:ablation_study_single} in the main paper).
 When we utilize the block MoE and the graph MoE together, or the node MoE and the graph MoE together, there is no conflict and we can smoothly apply them.
 However, when we utilize node MoE and block MoE together, or when we utilize MoE on all three granularities, we face a conflict.
 The block MoE model removes the GNN layer after the pragma MLP, but the node MoE is applied to that GNN layer.
 Therefore, we slightly modify the model structure to accommodate both models.
 We keep that GNN layer after the pragma MLP and apply MoE on it, as the node MoE.
 After it, we follow the paradigm of the block MoE model: adding an additional block MoE layer for pseudo nodes after that GNN layer, and we do graph pooling only on pseudo nodes.
 We can further apply graph MoE on the output MLP.
 In this way, we allow MoE on both node and block granularity, or on all three granularities.